rayanakusuma/rayanakusuma/README.md

-- 👋 Hi, I’m @rayanakusuma
+# 👋 Hi, I’m Rayana Kusuma Basuki
+### You can call me Raya!:raising_hand:
+- ☀️ I'm a very cheerful student
-- 👀 I’m very interested in physics, geology, and art
+- 👀 I’m very interested in physics, geology, and finearts
 - 🌱 I’m currently learning python
-- 📫 How to reach me : rayana.kusuma2903@mail.ugm.ac.id
+- 🐱Fun fact : I love cats!
+### Hope we can learn together😆

 <!---
 rayanakusuma/rayanakusuma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.